gauravacad/VSD-NGSPICE-WEEK/Threshold Voltage Extraction & Velocity Saturation/readme.md

 <img width="1576" height="459" alt="image" src="https://github.com/user-attachments/assets/6b28caf9-1322-4d6c-b3e6-675f68c75d55" />

-###
+### CMOS Load curve drawing with intersaction of N-P Mos load curve
 If we want to, derive the VTC of the CMOS.
 It has to be the intersection points between the Nmos and the Pmos load curves.
-For example, you have this V in curve for your p
+We will superimpose both curve at common points and then derive the therhold voltage for CMOS device.